geopython/pywps/docs/deployment.rst

     1. Loads the configuration files
     2. Serves processes
-    3. Takes care about maximum number of concurent processes and similar
+    3. Takes care about maximum number of concurrent processes and similar

 Creating a PyWPS `WSGI` instance
 --------------------------------